Scottish Government accused of letting Fringe ‘fall through the cracks’ and diminishing 'festival city' status

-Scottish Government accused of letting Fringe ‘fall through the cracks’ and diminishing Edinburgh’s 'festival city' status
+Edinburgh Festival Fringe: Scottish Government accused of letting Fringe ‘fall through the cracks’ and diminishing 'festival city' status

 Organisers of the Edinburgh Festival Fringe have accused the Scottish Government of letting the event “fall through the cracks” and putting its world-leading status at risk by failing to provide enough funding for the nation’s biggest cultural celebration.

-In a wide-ranging response to the Scottish Budget, it warned that government promises of securing an additional £100m for the cultural sector would not be enough to tackle “sustained disinvestment of many years and historic underfunding.”
+In a wide-ranging response to the Scottish Budget, it warned government promises of securing an additional £100 million for the cultural sector would not be enough to tackle “sustained disinvestment of many years and historic underfunding”.

-A new report from the arts charity - which runs the official festival box office, website, media office and industry events programme – has admitted losing many of its staff over the last two years due to “the enormous demands of delivering with minimum human and financial resource."
+A new report from the arts charity, which runs the official festival box office, website, media office and industry events programme, has admitted losing many of its staff over the past two years due to “the enormous demands of delivering with minimum human and financial resource".

-A damning new dossier for Holyrood on the event’s financial outlook states that the Fringe Society needs “an organisational culture that looks after its people, that is exacting and fulfilling, but does not put unrealistic expectations or workloads that break people.”
+A damning new dossier for Holyrood on the event’s financial outlook states the Fringe Society needs “an organisational culture that looks after its people, that is exacting and fulfilling, but does not put unrealistic expectations or workloads that break people”.

-It has admitted that the “old operating model” of both the festival and the Fringe Society were no longer sustainable in the long term, warning that both faced “insurmountable challenges” due to rising inflation, skills shortages, reduced funding and the cost of living crisis.
+It has admitted the “old operating model” of both the festival and the Fringe Society were no longer sustainable in the long term, warning both faced “insurmountable challenges” due to rising inflation, skills shortages, reduced funding and the cost-of-living crisis.

 It has drawn a contrast between the treatment of the festival and the level of government support for the one-off UCI World Cycling Championships event, which was staged in Scotland at the same time as last year’s Fringe.

-Although the Scottish Government has refused to provide final details of its financial backing, it is understood to have provided at least £44m for the event, which is thought to have cost more than £60 million to stage.
+Although the Scottish Government has refused to confirm final details of its financial backing, it is understood to have provided at least £44m for the event, which is thought to have cost more than £60m to stage.

+The report states: “As the largest arts event on the planet, the Fringe helps Edinburgh and Scotland promote itself across the globe, and the economic impact of the Fringe each year outstrips the benefits of one-off major events.
+There remains no strategic or joined up approach to supporting this incredible cultural phenomenon and the Fringe often falls between the gaps of the government funding agencies.

+“We urge government to ensure that when money is available that the choice is made to support long-term, home-grown initiatives that deliver for the nation culturally, socially, economically and reputationally.
+It cannot be right that something as vital as the Fringe can fall through the cracks of government agencies whilst one-off, bought in events receive multi-million support packages, with none of the sustained impact.”

 The Fringe dossier states: “We are keen to understand the detail of how and what will be supported, and we know that even with what has been pledged it will not yet be enough to address the systemic change that is needed, to address the sustained disinvestment over many years, and the historic underfunding.